-- 1. Regardless of driver apparel passing prior inspections, compliance with the rules must be made at post-race inspections. - 2.
+- Regardless of driver apparel passing prior inspections, compliance with the rules must be made at post-race inspections. - 2.
 No cameras or digital acquisition devises can be attached to any driver's helmet.
 This will be in effect anytime a race vehicle is on the track, whether it be a test, practice session, or in competition. - 3.
-ISR strongly encourages all drivers in all disciplines / divisions to source helmets that continue to display High Vis Colors/International Orange that cover 75% for Oval Racing (Late Model and Vintage) and 50% for Snow Cross to prevent driver injuries during competitive events.
+ISR strongly encourages all drivers in all disciplines / divisions to source helmets that continue to display High Vis Colors/International Orange that cover 75% for Oval Racing (Late Model and Vintage) and 50% for Snow Cross to prevent driver injuries during competitive events. - 4.
 Full coverage helmets are mandatory.
+Helmets will be full protective coverage and carry the 2020 Snell Foundation Approval Code.
+Helmets carrying European Standard ECE 22.05 and 22.06 are also approved.
 This is also mandatory in the tune-up area.
 The helmet must be securely fastened at all times.
 Helmet must display original ECE, or Snell decal as provided by the manufacturer.
 Decals that are covered or eliminated will be cause for rejection of the helmet.
 Enclosed cockpit sled drivers must use a current automotive certified helmet meeting Snell SA specification.
+Competing with a helmet that is not the same as presented at safety inspection will result in disqualification.

-NOTICE: For the 2024 season the helmet must have Snell code 2020 or equivalent ECE 22.05 code.
+For the 2025 season the helmet must have one of the following codes: Snell Foundation code 2020, ECE 22.05, or ECE 22.06 ONE YEAR NOTICE: